lunale-31/go2_mpc_controller/src/controller/README.md

 | `gains.kd` | `1.5` | PD velocity gain during the initial smooth transition |
 | `q_ref` | 12 values | Initial joint reference in FR, FL, RR, RL order |

-The posture gains used after MPC starts are currently hard-coded in `runMpcCommand()` rather than loaded from YAML.

 ---

 ## How the MPC works